-- 1. A candidate shall previously have satisfied the requirements for the degree Bachelor of Science in Operations Research or the equivalent. - Completion of a minimum of 40 quarter hours of graduate level courses with: a.
-At least 18 quarter hours of 4000 level operations research/systems analysis courses.
+- 1. A candidate shall previously have satisfied the requirements for the degree Bachelor of Science in Operations Research or the equivalent. - 2.
+Completion of a minimum of 40 quarter hours of graduate level courses with: - a.
+At least 18 quarter hours of 4000 level operations research/systems analysis courses. - b.

-- b.
 An elective sequence approved by the Department of Operations Research. - c.
 At least two, but not more than three, quarter courses devoted to a thesis.
 This credit shall not count toward the requirement as stated in (a) above.

-Submission of an acceptable thesis on a subject previously approved by the Department of Operations Research.
+3. Submission of an acceptable thesis on a subject previously approved by the Department of Operations Research.

-OCTOR OF PHILOSOPHY IN OPERATIONS RESEARCH
+DOCTOR OF PHILOSOPHY IN OPERATIONS RESEARCH

-he department offers the Ph.D. degree in Operations Research.
-The program begins ith advanced course work guided by the student's doctoral committee and leading to ualifying examinations in mathematical programming, statistics and stochastic rocesses, as well as completion of a minor field of study outside of operations research. he primary emphasis then shifts to the student's research program culminating in the h.D. dissertation.
+The department offers the Ph.D. degree in Operations Research.
+The program begins with advanced course work guided by the student's doctoral committee and leading to qualifying examinations in mathematical programming, statistics and stochastic processes, as well as completion of a minor field of study outside of operations research.
+The primary emphasis then shifts to the student's research program culminating in the Ph.D. dissertation.

-tudents wishing to enter directly into the doctoral program should write to the epartment Chairman for detailed information on academic admission criteria. pplicants should include transcripts, Graduate Record Examination (or equivalent) ores and a brief statement of purpose.
-Detailed admission procedures may vary epending on the individual's location and position.
-However, in all cases the student ust fulfill the general school requirements for the doctor's degree.
-Residency for this rogram generally requires two to three years beyond completion of a master's degree.
+An applicant to the PhD program who is not already a student at NPS should submit transcripts of previous academic and professional work, plus results of a current Graduate Record Examination (GRE) general test, to the Director of Admissions, Code 01B3, Naval Postgraduate School, Monterey, California 93943-5100.
+Detailed admission procedures may vary depending on the individual's location and position.
+However, in all cases the student must fulfill the general school requirements for the doctor's degree.
+Residency for this program generally requires two to three years beyond completion of a master's degree.

-OURSE OFFERINGS

-AR200 INTRODUCTION TO COMPUTATIONAL METHODS FOR PERATIONS RESEARCH.
-(NO CREDIT) (2-2).
+COURSE OFFERINGS OAR200 INTRODUCTION TO COMPUTATIONAL METHODS FOR OPERATIONS RESEARCH.
+(NO CREDIT) (Meets last 6 weeks of quarter) (2-2)

-troduction to the Naval Postgraduate School personal computer laboratories and oftware.
-DOS, editing, word processing, spreadsheets data analysis, database and resentation graphics will be introduced.
-Introduction to timesharing on the ainframe.
-PREREQUISITE: None.
+Introduction to the Naval Postgraduate School personal computer laboratories and software.
+DOS, editing, word processing, spreadsheets data analysis, database and presentation graphics will be introduced.
+Introduction to timesharing on the mainframe.
+PREREQUISITE: None

-A0001 SEMINAR FOR OPERATIONS ANALYSIS STUDENTS.
-(0-2). uest lecturers.
+OA0001 SEMINAR FOR OPERATIONS ANALYSIS STUDENTS (NO CREDIT) (0 - 2)

+Guest lecturers.
 Review of experience tours.
 Thesis and research presentations.

-A0810 THESIS RESEARCH FOR OPS ANAL & LOGISTICS STUDENTS.
-(0-8). very student conducting thesis research will enroll in this course.
+OA0810 THESIS RESEARCH FOR OPS ANAL & LOGISTICS STUDENTS (0-8)

-A2200 COMPUTATIONAL METHODS FOR OPERATIONS RESEARCH I (4-0).
+OA2200 COMPUTATIONAL METHODS FOR OPERATIONS RESEARCH I (4 - 0)

-first course in computer programming, with emphasis on the use of a higher level ogramming language directed toward computational methods particularly propriate to operations research.
-Primary emphasis on the planning and structuring computer programs.
-Indepth analysis of proper program logic flow, program listings ad debugging techniques.
-Introduction to the mathematical and statistical subroutine braries.
-Assigned projects involve file management, data stuctures and operations search models.
-PREREQUISITE: None.
+A first course in computer programming, with emphasis on the use of a higher level programming language directed toward computational methods particularly appropriate to operations research.
+Primary emphasis on the planning and structuring of computer programs.
+Indepth analysis of proper program logic flow, program listings and debugging techniques.
+Introduction to the mathematical and statistical subroutine libraries.
+Assigned projects involve file management, data stuctures and operations research models.
+PREREQUISITE: None

-A2600 INTRODUCTION TO OPERATIONS ANALYSIS.
-(4-0).
+OA2600 INTRODUCTION TO OPERATIONS ANALYSIS (4 - 0)

-first course in Operations Analysis, covering its origins in World War II to current vactice.
-Introduces concepts, tools and methods of analysis, with tactical examples. mphasis is on measuring combat effectiveness and developing better tactics.
-REREQUISITE: None.
+A first course in Operations Analysis, covering its origins in World War II to current practice.
+Introduces concepts, tools and methods of analysis, with tactical examples.
+Emphasis is on measuring combat effectiveness and developing better tactics.
+PREREQUISITE: None

-A2900 WORKSHOP IN OPERATIONS RESEARCH / SYSTEMS ANALYSIS 7-0).
+OA2900 WORKSHOP IN OPERATIONS RESEARCH / SYSTEMS ANALYSIS (V - 0)

-his course may be repeated for credit if course content changes.
-PREREQUISITE: epartment approval.
+This course may be repeated for credit if course content changes.
+PREREQUISITE: Department approval.
 Graded on Pass/Fail basis only.

-OA2910 SELECTED TOPICS IN OPERATIONS ANALYSIS.
-(V-0).
+OA2910 SELECTED TOPICS IN OPERATIONS ANALYSIS (V - 0)

 Presentation of a wide selection of topics from the current literature.
 This course may be repeated for credit if course content changes.
-PREREQUISITE: A background in operations research.
+PREREQUISITE: A background in operations research

-OA3101 PROBABILITY.
-(4-1).
+OA3101 PROBABILITY (4-1)

 Probability axioms and event probability.
 Random variables and their probability distributions.
 Moment generating functions, moments and other distribution characteristics, distribution families.
 Functions of a random variable, including the probability integral transformation.
-PREREQUISITE: MA1117 or equivalent.
+PREREQUISITE: MA1117 or equivalent

-OA3102 PROBABILITY AND STATISTICS.
-(4-1).
+OA3102 PROBABILITY AND STATISTICS (4-1)